Walks in the quarter plane, genus zero case: Introduction

-In fact, we consider weighted walks (see Section \ref{sec1.1}) for these 5 cases and show that the $x$- and $y$-differential transcendence is true for these in full generality.{Our study generalizes the result of Mishna and Rechnitzer on the non holonomy of the complete generating series of the unweighted walks $\{NW,N,SE\}$ and $\{NW,NE,SE\}$ (see \cite[Theorem 1.1]{MR09})}.
-Our strategy of proof is similar to \cite[Chapter 6]{FIM}.
-We associate to each of the generating series of these walks a function meromorphic on $\CX$.
+Our study generalizes the result of Mishna and Rechnitzer on the non holonomy of the complete generating series of the unweighted models of walks $\{NW,N,SE\}$ and $\{NW,NE,SE\}$ (see \cite[Theorem 1.1]{MR09}) and also the one by Melczer and Mishna (for the five cases).
+Our strategy of proof is inspired by \cite[Chapter 6]{FIM}.
+We associate to each of the generating series of these weighted models a function meromorphic on $\CX$.
 These associated functions satisfy first order difference equations of the form $y(qs) - y(s) = b(s)$ for a suitable $q \in \CX$ and $b(s)\in\C(s)$.
 The associated functions are differentially transcendental if and only if the generating series are differentially transcendental.
-We then use criteria that state that if these associated functions were differentially algebraic then the $b(s)$ must themselves satisfy $b(s) = h(qs)-h(s) $ for some rational functions $h(s)$ on $\CX$.
+We then use criteria stating that if these associated functions were differentially algebraic then the $b(s)$ must themselves satisfy $b(s) = h(qs)-h(s) $ for some rational functions $h(s)$ on $\CX$.
 This latter condition puts severe limitations on the poles of the $b(s)$ and, by analyzing the $b(s)$ that arise, we show that these restrictions are not met.
 Therefore the generating series are not differentially algebraic, see Theorem \ref{theo:maintheotransc}.
-Note that some models of unweighted walks in dimension $3$, happen to be, after projection, equivalent to models of 2D weighted walks \cite{BoBMKaMe-16,DuHoWa-16}.
+Note that some unweighted models of walks in dimension three happen to be, after projection, equivalent to two dimensional weighted models of walks \cite{BoBMKaMe-16,DuHoWa-16}.
 We apply our theorem in this setting as well.
 We note that finding the difference equation $y(qs) - y(s) = b(s)$ and the remaining calculations involve only algebraic computations as is true in \cite{DHRS}.
 The general approach followed in the present work is inspired by \cite{DHRS} but the details are quite different and justify an independent exposition.